MamoruAsagami/Sort/README.md

 Sort is a Unix, Linux, Posix and GNU compatible sort program that runs in Java virtual machine.
 In addition to command line mode, it has GUI mode.

 ## 1 How to run
-1. From command line shell, type java -jar Sort.jar [argument]
+1. From command line shell, type java -jar Sort.jar [arguments]
 2. From GUI shell, double-click Sort.jar icon.

 It runs in GUI mode if no arguments are specified.